MSLNZ/rpi-smartgadget/README.rst

    dc:01:f6:33:d7:42 [21.77, 50.27, 10.93]
    >>> rpi.disconnect()

-You can send a request to the SmartGadget Service either `synchronously or asynchronously`_.

 Updating BlueZ
 --------------

-BlueZ_ is a program that is used to communicate with Bluetooth devices on Linux and it is what is used on the Raspberry Pi. **RPi-SmartGadget** has been tested with versions 5.43 and 5.44.
+BlueZ_ is a program that is used to communicate with Bluetooth devices on Linux and it is what is used on the Raspberry Pi. **RPi-SmartGadget** has been tested with versions 5.43, 5.44 and 5.50.
 Other versions may work as well.

 A script is included with **RPi-SmartGadget** that will update your version of BlueZ_.
 Since we installed **RPi-SmartGadget** in a `virtual environment`_ on